 The monument is one of the ten most visited monuments in Greece with thousands of visitors every year from around the world.
 Its architecture and location (where the old town ends and the new town begins) make it the most important attraction of Greece's 2nd largest city.

 White Tower Thessaloniki History

-According to English records, the original name of the Tower was Tower of the Lion.
+According to English records, the original name of the tower was Tower of the Lion.
 In the 17th century, the Tower was unofficially called the Fortress of Kalamaria and the Tower of the Janissaries.
-Sultan Abdul Hamid II painted it white and called it the White Tower when he was informed that people were calling it the Tower of Blood.
+Sultan Abdul Hamid II painted it white and called it the White Tower when he was informed that people were calling it the Tower of Blood, because of the massacres of the Ottomans.
 At the White Tower of Thessaloniki Greece, the Greeks raised in 1912 the flag of freedom, the mast of which came from a mast-loot of the Ottoman battleship Feth-i-Bulend, sunk by Admiral Votsis.

 White Tower of Thessaloniki Facts

 Its uses have been many and varied: 1) The housing, during the First World War, of a Transfer Center.
 2) The housing, in 1916, of a collection of antiquities.
 3) Its use after 1983 by the city's air defense.
 4) Its use as a Meteorological Laboratory by the Aristotle University of Thessaloniki.
 5) Its use by the Naval Scout system.
 6) Its use in the period 1983-85 by the city to celebrate the 2.500 years since its founding.
 7) The housing from 1985 until 1994 of the permanent exhibition on the history of art in Thessaloniki.
 8) The housing in 2001 of the exhibition on the daily life of the Byzantine era.
 9) From 2006 until today, it operates as a permanent museum of the city, housing the permanent exhibition for its historical route.